 Transponders equipped for data link will recognize UF=20 and 21 interrogations sent to an address of all "ones" as a broadcast Comm-A message.
 The transponder will receive the Comm-A message contained in the interrogation but will not generate a reply.
-Further processing of the message is dependent upon the ADS code contained in the MA field and the data link equippage of the aircraft.
+Further processing of the message is dependent upon the information contained in the MA field and the data link equippage of the aircraft.

-Broadcast messages are intended for the efficient transfer of a message of interest to all aircraft.
-The absence of a transponder reply means that the ground will not have positive confirmation that this message was received by a particular aircraft.
-For this reason, broadcast messages will generally be restricted to information that is transmitted periodically in order to ensure a high probability of successful delivery.
+Comm-A broadcast messages are intended for the transfer of a message of interest to all Mode S aircraft in the interrogator beam.
+The absence of a transponder reply means that the sender will not have positive confirmation that this message was received by a particular aircraft.
+For this reason, broadcast messages will generally be used only for information that is transmitted periodically in order to ensure a high probability of successful delivery.

-STANDARD DOWNLINK MESSAGE PROTOCOL (COMM-B)
+STANDARD-LENGTH DOWNLINK MESSAGE PROTOCOL